Reading time: 10 minutes

 A three-barred cross

 The Orthodox cross, often called the Russian cross or Byzantine cross, is distinguished by its three horizontal bars.
 The first, at the top, recalls the inscription "INRI" placed above Jesus during the crucifixion.
 The middle bar symbolizes Christ's outstretched arms in his sacrifice.
-Finally, the bottom bar, often angled, represents the Savior's footstool, imbued with profound theological meaning.
+Finally, the bottom bar, often angled, represents the Savior's footstool — called the suppedaneum in liturgical terminology — imbued with profound theological meaning.

 If you would like to discover authentic models, explore our collection of Orthodox crosses.